Skip to main content

 Cause, region, ask amount, recent wins.
 In your own words.
 The more specific you are, the better the match.

-Claude reads through ACNC-visible PAFs and PuAFs and ranks them by overlap of cause, region, and giving history.
+The AI reads ACNC-registered, ABR-verified PAFs and PuAFs and ranks them by overlap of cause, registered state, and size band.

 3. Get a cited shortlist